Built-in Plugin

 "sn": "cnb-i5o-1ht8e12hi", // Build number

-"buildLogUrl": "http://xxx/my-group/my-repo/-/build/logs/cnb-i5o-1ht8e12hi", // Build log URL
+"buildLogUrl": "http://xxx/my-group/my-repo/-/build/logs/cnb-i5o-1ht8e12hi", // Build log link

 "message": "success",

-"buildSuccess": true, // Whether the triggered build succeeded, this key only exists in sync mode
+"buildSuccess": true, // Whether the triggered build was successful, this key only exists in synchronous mode

-"lastJobExports": {} // Environment variables exported by the last job of the triggered pipeline
+"lastJobExports": {} // Environment variables exported by the last job in the triggered pipeline

 }